mini2Dx/parcl/README.md

 __Please Note:__ If you are receiving an error about missing dependencies, please upgrade to 1.1.0

+The plugin can generate the following platform natives:
+ * Windows - .exe
+ * Mac OS X - .app
+ * Linux - .sh script

+Future releases may add more native formats.

 ## How to use

 Add the following buildscript configuration to the top of your build.gradle